Sabri-bel/PP2/README.md

 # Credits

 ### Media and images
-- The backgroun image used for the backgroud downloaded from Freepik
+- The background image used for the backgroud downloaded from Freepik
 - The card images used for the spinning game were downloaded from Freepik
 - The icons in the headers are from Font Awesome
 - The fonts used are imported from Google Fonts